SylvainMontagny/LoRaBAC/README.md

 }
 ```
 - Details for the `tts` property:
 There is no use for the `tts`property yet.
-This is Reserved for Future just in case.
+This is Reserved for Future.

 ### **4.4.
 BACnet object description**
 The `objects` is a JSON object that describes the association between all LoRaWAN payload and its corresponding BACnet objects.
 The association is described as follows.
 All properties are required: